THE PU ER (AND PARALLEL UNIVERSE) CLUB | 01.23-06.23

 2021 簇茶标准版, which captures flavours from 2015-2019 in Bulang, Mengsong and Yiwu.

-2019 有易, the latest edition of one of DC’s most successful product lines since 2012, with leaves from 6 mountains that include Yiwu and Banzhang.
+2020 无界, the 2020 edition of one of DC’s most successful product lines since 2012, with leaves from 6 mountains that include Yiwu and Banzhang.

 2017 芙蓉冠, featuring leaves from 500 year old trees, carefully stuffed in dragon bamboo and slow roasted over charcoal.

 2021 天脉, an iteration on the 2020 F8 recipe, adding layers of Nannuo Shan tea leaves on a base of ancient Bulang Shan tree leaves.

 Tea Bar HoursSUN 12:00PM - 7:00PMMON - THURS 12:00PM - 6:00PMFRI - SAT 12:00PM - 8:00PM